-For some students, they do not know how to perform the engaged behaviour, or don't know it well enough to routinely use it at the appropriate times.
+Even with our positive approach to teaching and supporting expected behaviours for learning, unproductive student behaviour will still occur.
+For some students, they do not know how to perform the expected behaviour, or don't know it well enough to routinely use it at the appropriate times.
 For some students, the maladaptive behaviours they are using appear to meet their needs.
 When responding to unproductive behaviours, all staff take a positive, supportive approach that builds, maintains, and sustains relationships with students.